Hilton Crowther: Leeds City and Leeds United

 At the same, Leeds City football club had been disbanded due to irregular financial payments to players, and its players were being auctioned off.
 There was a consistent fan base at Leeds, and a new football club – Leeds United – was formed with the long term aim of replacing the defunct Leeds City.

 Impressed by the activity and support of the Leeds fans, Crowther (without consulting his fellow Huddersfield directors) offered to amalgamate Huddersfield Town with the newly formed Leeds United club.
 In the eyes of many, Leeds had been deprived of the chance to become one of the best centres of football in Yorkshire due to the misdemeanours of the disbanded club's officials, so a meeting with the United committee to discuss the possibilities of an amalgamation was welcomed in Leeds.
 The request for transference of Huddersfield Town to Leeds was duly sent to the Football League.

 Within days of this news, a handful of Huddersfield spectators held a prolonged demonstration on the pitch in front of the directors box, demanding an explanation from the club's officials, and the Huddersfield Town board agreed to hold a further public meeting at Leeds Road the following day.
 A crowd of 3,000 supporters were drawn to the ground to protest at the proposed transference of their club and, encouraged by this, the Huddersfield board sent a counter request to the Football League.

 The eventual ruling was that Huddersfield Town would be given one month's grace, until 8 December 1919, to raise £25,000, the sum of the debt deemed payable to Crowther.
 In return, he would forgo his interest in the club.
 If the money was not forthcoming, Huddersfield Town would move to Elland Road and become part of the new Leeds United.

 The community and various local dignitaries rallied around and, after negotiations, Crowther accepted a final payment of £17,500 plus an allotment of 12,500 shares in Huddersfield Town.
 The club was saved from amalgamation with Leeds United.
 Thus, Crowther was bought out, and thereafter focused his energies on Leeds United.

 Crowther had set his heart on building the new Leeds United, and he became the new club chairman, making the club a loan of £35,000, repayable when United gained promotion to the First Division.

 He would serve as Chairman of Leeds United from 1919 to 1924.

 Personal life

 In 1927 Crowther married Annie M. J. Vivian, known as Mona Vivian, a popular pantomime artiste, in St Martin-in-the-Fields in London.
 On Thursday 19 May “The Stage” newspaper reported that “The marriage took place on Monday at a registrars office in the West End of MONA VIVIAN and HILTON CROWTHER".
-The marriage was not a success and ended with a divorce settlement of around £1,000,000.
+The marriage was not a success and ended with a divorce settlement of around £1,000,000, an immense sum at that time.
 Crowther died 24 March 1957.